Access your Pro+ Content below.

-This article is part of the November 2010, Vol. 28 issue of Achieving the right level of consolidation in a virtual data center
+This article is part of the November 2010, Vol. 28 issue of Virtual Data Center

 With server consolidation, it’s possible to have too much of a good thing.
 Over-consolidation can stretch resources to their limits.

 You can't just wake up one morning and call your data center a private cloud.
 There's a lot of planning and decision-making to do before you build a private cloud infrastructure.

 Increasing server consolidation levels coupled with advancements in memory technology means virtualization management is more important than ever.